mzjp2/blog/_posts/2020-10-31-Add-ordering-django-graphql.md

 }
 ```

 to get post titles ordered in descending order of when they were created.
-This works okay, as long as you don't intend to use the filtering mechanism in `django-graphene`/`django-filter`: where you can do:
+This works okay, as long as you don't intend to use the filtering mechanism in `django-graphene`/`django-filter`, where you can specify django-style filters that are converted automatically to GraphQL arguments for filtering:

 ```python